BrightLedSigns/pyledsign/README.md

 # USAGE

-Since each of the supported signs is a bit different in terms of capability, the usage docs are within the documentation for each type of sign:
+Since each of the supported signs is a bit different in terms of capability, the usage docs are within the documentation for each type of sign: (links aren't working yet)

 - [MiniSign](minisign.md)
 - [M500Sign](m500sign.md)